-Book I of the Warriors of Gaia
+Book I of The Guardians of Gaia Series

 Jake Spinner’s life could not have spiraled any lower.
 A former decorated Army ranger, Jake spends most of his days in a tequila-induced fog.
 Between bouts of binge drinking and episodes of severe PTSD, Spinner works as a fishing guide in a sleepy village in Baja, Mexico.
 When Jake’s partner Gustavo disappears along with his wife and son, Jake suspects that something terrible has befallen the family.
 Spinner sets out to find his friends.